 In addition, Fluidigm Sciences' licensors may generally terminate the applicable license agreement for uncured material breaches or if Fluidigm Sciences becomes insolvent, makes an assignment for the benefit of creditors, or has a petition in bankruptcy filed against it.
 In the case of Nodality, the existing license has expired and our acquisition of Fluidigm Sciences could adversely affect Fluidigm Sciences' ability to negotiate a definitive license on commercially acceptable terms.
 Termination of material license agreements for any reason, including as a result of failure to obtain a required consent to assignment or as a result of an inability to negotiate a new or extended license where required, would result in a material loss of rights by us and Fluidigm Sciences and would be expected to have a material adverse effect on our business, operating results, and financial condition.
 In particular, any such termination could prevent us from manufacturing and selling Fluidigm Sciences' products unless we can negotiate new license terms or develop or acquire alternative intellectual property rights that cover or enable similar functionality.
-While we do not believe that any existing material in-license agreements require the consent of the licensor in order for us to rely on these licenses, the question is not free from doubt, and one or more of Fluidigm Sciences' licensors could contend that the failure to obtain their consent constituted a breach or default under the applicable license agreement between Fluidigm Canada and PerkinElmer requires, as a result of the acquisition, that PerkinElmer consent to negotiate a commercially reasonable license to Fluidigm.
+While we do not believe that any existing material in-license agreements require the consent of the licensor in order for us to rely on these licenses, the question is not free from doubt, and one or more of Fluidigm Sciences' licensors could contend that the failure to obtain their consent constituted a breach or default under the applicable license agreement or require the negotiation of a new license.
+In particular, in May 2014, we received a written notice of PerkinElmer's position that the license agreement between Fluidigm Canada and PerkinElmer requires, as a result of the acquisition, that PerkinElmer consent to negotiate a commercially reasonable license to Fluidigm.
 We expect negotiations with PerkinElmer to ensue.